dgl-prc/m_testing_adversatial_sample/README.md

 device: -1
 <======>Parameters=======>
 ```
-If you do not need to alter the settings,then press any key to continue and you will see a log info immediately:
+If you do not need to alter the settings, then press any key to continue and you will see a log info immediately:

 ```
 Crafting Adversarial Samples....
 ```
-Note, it maybe take some time to yield the adversarail samples for some attack manners.
+Note, it maybe take some time to generate the adversarail samples for some specific attacks.

-Again, if success, the following info will be printed on the screen finally.
+If successful, the following info will be printed on the screen finally.

 ```
 successful samples 2054